Suwałki Agreement: Negotiations in Suwałki

-On October 5, 1920, the Control Commission presented a concrete proposal to draw the demarcation line up to the village of Utieka on the Neman River, about 10 km south of Merkinė (Merecz), and to establish a 12 km wide neutral zone along the line.
+On October 5, 1920, the Control Commission presented a concrete proposal to draw the demarcation line up to the village of Utieka on the Neman River, about 10 km south of Merkinė, and to establish a 12 km wide neutral zone along the line.
 On October 6, negotiations continued regarding an extension of the demarcation line.
-The Poles refused to move it past the village of Bastuny, claiming that the Polish army needed freedom to maneuver against the Soviet troops, even though a provisional ceasefire agreement had been reached with Soviet Russia on October 5.
+The Poles refused to move it past the village of Bastuny, claiming that the Polish army needed freedom to manoeuvre against the Soviet troops, even though a provisional ceasefire agreement had been reached with Soviet Russia on October 5.
 The Poles proposed to discuss further demarcation lines in Riga, where Poland and Russia negotiated the Peace of Riga.
 On the same day fighting east of the Neman River ceased as Polish troops captured the Varėna train station.
 On October 7, at midnight, the final Suwałki Agreement was signed.
 On October 8, the Control Commission stated that they could not see why the demarcation line could not be extended further than Bastuny and urged another round of negotiations.